 The microbiome has been referred to has our “second brain.”
 Research continues to suggest the importance of supporting the life within us in order to live human life to its fullest.
 Antibiotics are important tools to support our health—when needed.

 Dedicated malpractice attorneys fight for compensation on your behalf after medical error

-Whether from misdiagnosis, failure to diagnose, or medical mistake, Schochor, Federico and Staton, P.A. delivers experienced, trusted legal service to individuals and families injured through inadequate or negligent healthcare.
+Whether from misdiagnosis, failure to diagnose, or medical mistake, Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, trusted legal service to individuals and families injured through inadequate or negligent healthcare.
 Contact us today or call 410-234-1000.